 The center stone is the soul of a ring.
 It is usually the largest rock on the jewel and is placed at the center of the shank.
 While white diamonds are the most favored center stones, color gemstone engagement rings have been trending lately.
 Color gemstones like sapphires, rubies and emeralds have remained classics.
 However, alexandrite, morganite, aquamarine and tanzanite have also gained immense popularity.

 The head holds the center stone in place.
 Claw head, prong head, channel head and basket head are some of the varieties.
 The most commonly used heads are known as prongs, which are thin metal extensions fixing the center stone in place.
 Since prongs don’t conceal the sides of the gemstone with metal, light can easily pass through the center stone and add to its brilliance.
+Sometimes a metal casing, called bezel, is used to render maximum protection to the centerstone.

 The gallery lies directly underneath the centerpiece.
 Gallery is integral to the ring’s structure as it holds up the head and with it, the center stone.
 The gallery also connects the centerpiece with the shank.
 In some rings, galleries are barely noticeable while in others, they are thick, elevated and molded into different designs.
-It may also be embellished with accent stones or filigree carvings.
+The gallery may also be embellished with accent stones or filigree carvings.

 If you think of the head as an actual human head, the shoulders are exactly what you expect them to be.
 The shoulders extend on both sides of the centerpiece and are structurally part of the shank.
 Since the shoulders are the most visible part of the band, they are often used to enhance the design component in a ring.